heathkelley230/reading-notes/gettingstartedwithhtml.md

 - what the visitors might want to achieve
 - what information visitors need
 2. Next, a site map can be organized using cards to gropu information into sections or pages.
-3. After that, A wireframe (sketch of sections/grids) can be created using a professional application such as Adobe Photoshop or a simple piece of paper.
+3. After that, A wireframe (sketch of sections/grids) can be created using a professional application such as Adobe Photoshop, [[Balsamiq](https://balsamiq.com/for/web-designers)], [[Draw io](https://app.diagrams.net)] or a simple piece of paper.

 ## Before Structuring the HTML/CSS
 1. Decide on a code editor to use and download any necessary applications (such as VS Code or Adobe Dreamweaver)